UsernamUsernam777/Pypower-v4.5.0/README.md

 # pypower (New Version)
-Note: this lib is updated everytime
+Note: this lib is updated everytime a useful lib for: string, gui, apps, files, math, iterables,

 ## 🛡️ License & Legal Protection
 This project is protected by the **Creative Commons BY-NC-SA 4.0** license.